...

 Brain-Computer-Interface-BCI-Stroke-Treatment-in-Malaysia

 Each recoveriX block includes 25 training sessions, each lasting about an hour.
 We recommend having three training sessions per week, but patients can undergo up to two treatments daily, with a break in between.
-This flexibility not onlyminimizes the fatigue associated with travel time but also allows for personalized treatment plans to fit individual needs.
+This flexibility not onlyminimizes the fatigue associated with travel time but also allows for personalised treatment plans to fit individual needs.

 Results of RecoveriX